 The fear of Nakaeia filled the land.
 No regularity of justice was affected; there was no trial, there were no officers of the law; it seems there was but one penalty, the capital; and daylight assault and midnight murder were the forms of process.
-The king himself would play the executioner: and his blows were dealt by stealth, and with the help and countenance of none but his own wives.
-These were his oarswomen; one that caught a crab, he slew incontinently with the tiller; thus disciplined, they pulled him by night to the scene of his vengeance, which he would then execute alone and return well-pleased with his connubial crew.
+The king wives.
+These were his oarswomen; one that caught a crab, he slew incontinently with the tiller; thus disciplined, they pulled him by night to the scene of his vengeance, which he would then execute alone and return well pleased with his connubial crew.
 The inmates of the harem held a station hard for us to conceive.

 Beasts of draught, and driven by the fear of death, they were yet implicitly trusted with their sovereign's life; they were still wives and queens, and it was supposed that no man should behold their faces.
 They killed by the sight like basilisks; a chance view of one of those boatwomen was a crime to be wiped out with blood.
-In the days of Nakaeia the palace was beset with some tall cocopalms which commanded the enclosure.
+In the days of Nakaeia the palace was beset with some tall coco-palms, which commanded the enclosure.
 It chanced one evening, while Nakaeia sat below at supper with his wives, that the owner of the grove was in a tree-top drawing palm-tree wine; it chanced that he looked down, and the king at the same moment looking up, their eyes encountered.
 Instant flight preserved the involuntary criminal.
-But during the remainder of that reign he must lurk and be hid by friends in remote parts of the isle; Nakaeia hunted him without remission, although still in vain; and the palms, accessories to the fact, were ruthlessly cut down.
-Such was the ideal of wifely purity in an isle where nubile virgins went naked as in paradise.
-And yet scandal found its way into Nakaeia's wellguarded harem.
-He was at that time the owner of a schooner, which he used for a pleasure-house, lodging on board as she lay anchored; and thither one day he summoned a new wife.
+But during the remainder of that reign he must lurk and be hid by friends in remote parts of the isle;

+as she lay anchored; and thither one day he summoned a new wife.
 She was one that had been sealed to him; that is to say (I presume), that he was married to her sister, for the husband of an elder sister has the call of the cadets.
 She would be arrayed for the occasion; she would come scented, garlanded, decked with fine mats and family jewels, for marriage, as her friends supposed; for death, as she well knew.
-'Tell me the man's name, and I will spare you,' said Nakaeia.
-But the girl was staunch; she held her peace, saved her lover and the queens strangled her between the mats.
+"Tell me the man's name, and I will spare you," said Nakaeia.
+But the girl was staunch; she held her peace, saved her lover; and the queens strangled her between the mats.

+Nakaeia hunted him without remission, although still in vain; and the palms, accessories to the fact, were ruthlessly cut down.
+Such was the ideal of wifely purity in an isle where nubile virgins went naked as in paradise.
+And yet scandal found its way into Nakaeia's well-guarded harem.
+He was at that time the owner of a schooner, which he used for a pleasure-house, lodging on board whites, whom he long opposed and kept at arm's-length, give him the name (in the canonical South Sea phrase) of "a perfect gentleman when sober."